Blog

 AOTC: What tips do you have for someone with a loved one that’s going through this issue/needs assistance?

-AT: For volunteers who live within Washtenaw County, RSVP staff refers to Catholic Social Services Senior Services Resource Advocates to help.
+AT: For volunteers who live within Washtenaw County, RSVP staff refers to Catholic Charities Washtenaw County Senior Services Resource Advocates to help.
 If the volunteer is tech savvy, I refer the volunteer to the Ahead of the Curve Website for a complete list of resources.
 What is really cool about this RSVP program is that our volunteers come from diverse backgrounds and majority of the time the volunteer serving at a site can take advantage of services at the organization as well to help their selves, a family member, friend or neighbor.
 By having a referral process and close partnerships to nonprofit organizations, the RSVP program becomes full circle, as helping organizations, their clients and RSVP volunteers in the process.

 AOTC: Is there anything you would like to add?